 A deep dive into histories of Black life in New England and western Massachusetts prior to 1900 with leading scholars in the field, Ian Delahanty, Gretchen Gerzina and Ousmane Power-Greene.
 In preparation for this event, audience members were encouraged to view the short online talks linked below.
 During the session fielded questions from Dennis Picard, President, Pioneer Valley History Network and engaged in dialog with each other and with community members about these critical histories.
 The event was opened with a welcome from Picard.

 - Ousmane Power-Greene, Associate Professor of History, Clark University, author of Against Wind and Tide: The African American Struggle against the Colonization Movement, and co-editor of In Search of Liberty: Nineteenth Century African American Internationalism.
-In preparation for the event, view Professor Power-Greene discussing this book on CSPAN, and listen to “Afrotopia,” a short talk on the Northampton Association of Education and Industry.
+In preparation for the event, view Professor Power-Greene discussing this book on CSPAN, and listen to Afrotopia, a short talk on the Northampton Association of Education and Industry.
 For more, listen to Pride or Prejudice? on questions of how nations confront state-perpetuated inhumanity, with a focus on memorials to the Confederacy, and A Program on Anti-Racist History a discussion between Dr. Power-Green and Self-Evident Media.